AikidoSec/safe-chain/README.md

 ### Shell Integration

-The Aikido Safe Chain integrates with your shell to provide a seamless experience when using npm, npx, yarn, pnpm, pnpx, bun, bunx, and Python package managers (uv, pip, poetry, pipx).
+The Aikido Safe Chain integrates with your shell to provide a seamless experience when using npm, npx, yarn, pnpm, pnpx, bun, bunx, and Python package managers (pip, uv, poetry, pipx).
 It sets up aliases for these commands so that they are wrapped by the Aikido Safe Chain commands, which manage the proxy server before executing the original commands.
 We currently support:

 - ✅ **Bash**
 - ✅ **Zsh**